arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 **Within an [Arcus Scientific Lab](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#1)**

 - Clinical data is often delivered to users in the BigQuery format to optimize search capabilities and performance.
 This data is accessed using SQL pad, which is preloaded into the lab.
-For Electronic Health Record (EHR) data, we have an existing workflow with the Arcus Data Repository (ADR) team for preseving work in this format.
+For Electronic Health Record (EHR) data, we have an existing workflow with the Arcus Data Repository (ADR) team for preserving work in this format.

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>